 Gutter widths are not considered acceptable for bicycle travel.
 A bicyclist riding in the gutter is often forced to leave this area because of debris or broken pavement.
 If the pavement/gutter joint is vertically uneven or has separated from the gutter, a bicyclist can become trapped and forced to make unsafe maneuvers.

-17-2.01(c) On-Road Marked Bicycle Lanes on Urban Roadways
+17-2.02(c) On-Road Marked Bicycle Lanes on Urban Roadways

 Bicycle lanes that are marked on curbed streets serve to separate bicycle traffic from motor vehicle traffic.
-The provision of marked bike lanes may be considered appropriate if any of the following conditions exist:
+Use the Facility Selection Table to determine appropriate accommodation.